 Don’t miss this tiny beach and the pier.
 It is so relaxing!

-I walked around one side of the park that contains the soccer field where a very heated match between two teams was taking place.
+In 2020, I walked around one side of the park that contains the soccer field where a very heated match between two teams was taking place.
 I could tell there was a heated discussion in Spanish that these two teams were in major competition.
 While the men were playing soccer, the ladies were cooking up a storm, making skewers of meat, cutting fresh fruit and stirring lemonade for a makeshift concession stand.
 This was a very organized league.

 I walked around the field and watched the game as the families settled in for a long afternoon.
 These guys really took the game seriously and were going back and forth side to side for the twenty minutes I watched the game.
 The pathway to the park ends in a semi-circle and on the side is a walkway bridge over the railroad tracks which will take you around Inwood Hill Park to the lower pathways that overlook the Hudson River and to the Henry Hudson Bridge that leads to the Bronx.